 What characteristics should you observe while noting down your results?

 What leads to a complete understanding of the chiasma distribution in the cell?
-What should you observe and analyze while studying the distribution at diplotene-diakinesis in normal human males or any organisms?
+What should you observe and analyze while studying the distribution of diplotene-diakinesis in normal human males or any organisms?